Tucherschloss

 Nearby Attractions

-While visiting Tucherschloss, there are several nearby attractions worth exploring:
+While visiting Tucherschloss, there are several other notable attractions in Nuremberg worth exploring:

 1. Nuremberg Castle: A short distance away, this historic fortress offers panoramic views of the city and insights into its medieval past.